sebastianpw/sage/README.md

 ### Secrets Setup

 Before running the project, you need to provide your API tokens and credentials.

+UPDATE:
+The Web UI dashboard now has a menu item:

+🔑 API Tokens

+Please provide your API keys/tokens there.

+Else you can also still use the CLI on your server:
 The repository contains `.todo` placeholder files — you must replace them with your actual keys.
 > **Note:** All API tokens are optional; however, certain features require them: image-to-image generation needs the Pollinations token (or you manually add a kaggle/colab SD service API), GROQ chat models need the Groq token, and Google login requires a valid Google OAuth client secret.